glowdragon/voxel-command/README.md

 ## Project Overview

-Voxel Command is a Unity-based tactical strategy game where players control units through voice commands.
+Voxel Command is a tactical strategy game where players control units through voice commands.
 The game features:

 - Voice command recognition to control your units
 - NPCs with distinct character traits that affect how they follow orders